micro-api/micro-api/README.md

 ## Key Concepts

-- A type is just a collection of records that share the same set of `@links`.
+- A type is just a collection of records that share the same set of links.
 It can be inferred that a type has a schema associated with it, but this is not required.
-- The relationship graph is entirely defined in the entry point and subsets of it can appear in other entities.
-- There is no distinction between a relationship and an entity.
+- The specification is concerned with representing the relationship graph between types.
 - There is no difference in the structure of a payload based on the request.
-- Assume that the application protocol controls the semantics of the interaction.
+- Assume that the application protocol (typically HTTP) controls the semantics of the interaction.

 ## Reserved Keywords

+*This section should be considered as normative.*

-All reserved keywords are prefixed with a `@` symbol.
-Here is an enumeration of all of the reserved keywords, which are considered normative:
+All reserved keywords are prefixed with the symbol `@`.
+Here is an enumeration of all of the reserved keywords:

 | Key          | Type       | Description                                     |
 |:-------------|:-----------|:------------------------------------------------|